Thpopel/Portfolio/README.md

 **Together, we will take a look at the following:**
 - Slicing 1D and 2D Lists/Arrays
+- For Loops
 - Descriptive Statistics and Manipulation of Dataframes
 - Exploratory Data Analysis
+- EEG Data Visualization

 ### Slicing 1D and 2D Lists/Arrays:
-To begin this portfolio I'd like to start by showing a demonstration on slicing values.
+To begin this portfolio I'd like to start by showing a demonstration on slicing values from a 1D or 2D list, and/or arrays.
+Please click [here](SlicingValues.pd) to view this topic in greater detail.
+Slicing values is a method used to access certain values by their index within a list.
+You may

 Comprehending how to slice values from a list or an array correctly is something I learnt early on as being imperative to prevent `logical errors`.
 Afterwards, I will go into further simple examples of 1D and 2D slicing of lists, and provide a more realistic example.

 **Please view my verbal demonstration on 1D array slicing:** [Demonstration Video](https://web.microsoftstream.com/video/74a2f817-cb5b-4a93-a108-637a08793719)